savermyas/ADPasswordNotificator/README.md

 # ADPasswordNotificator
-Java tool to notify your domain users about their password expiration by e-mail.
+Java tool to notify ad users of password expiration by e-mail.

 # Build